cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 2. The **Default bundle** drop-down allows you to automatically apply a default configuration bundle to any controller that does not specify a different configuration bundle.
 3. The **cog** icon signifies that the bundle's availability pattern has been defined in the UI, to include overriding availability patterns set in the `bundle.yaml`.
 4. The **bundle** icon signifies that the availability pattern was set in the `bundle.yaml` via the `availabilityPattern` field.
 Note that setting the **Availability pattern**  with the `availabilityPattern` field allows managing this value with each individual bundle rather than having to specify it in the UI.
 5. The configuration bundle **Availability pattern** allows assigning regular expressions that must match the full path to one or more controllers in order to use that bundle.
-For the `base` bundle the **Availability pattern** is empty and this typically would not match any path, but since the **Availability pattern** checkbox is checked it is available to all controllers.
+For the `base` bundle, the **Availability pattern** is empty and this typically would not match any path, but since the **Availability pattern** checkbox is checked it is available to all controllers.
 6. For the `ops` bundle, the **Availability pattern** is set to `operations/ops`.
 So that means only a controller with the name **ops** in the **operations** folder can use this bundle.
 If the **Availability pattern** were set to `operations/*` then any controller in the **operations** folder could use this bundle.

 ### Applying Bundles to Controllers